 The IDX composite index has jumped nearly 8 percent so far this year, topping the list of gainers in Southeast Asia.

 The Tiga Pilar deal size is likely to be small as Goldman is only seeking to buy the operating licenses that the deal will provide.
 It will need to at least inject the 50 billion rupiah ($6 million) in license costs and required brokerage capital.

-Tiga Pilar is a small brokerage firm partly owned by the family of Tan Pia Sioe, who also controls consumer firm Tiga Pilar Sejatera
+Tiga Pilar is a small brokerage firm partly owned by the family of Tan Pia Sioe, who also controls consumer firm Tiga Pilar Sejatera <AISA.JK>.

 Its rival Morgan Stanley has also identified a target brokerage firm to acquire and hopes to conduct due diligence this year in order to start operations next year, said three other sources with direct knowledge of this deal.